cshinnimin/ffbot/data/training/langchain/chunks/overworld_landmarks.md

 # Overworld Landmarks

-If tyou need context on where the user is located on the overworld map, consult this table.
-The table maps tile coordinates to each landmark.
+If you have the users overworld location (tile coordinates) and need context on nearby landmarks, consult this table.
+This table describes where overworld landmarks exist in terms of their tile coordinates.
+If you need to know the current tile coordinates, refer to the "Finding Your Overworld Location" document.
+The entire overworld map is 256 x 256 tiles; use this overall size when reasoning about proximity of locations to one another.

-## Overworld Landmark by Coordinate
+## Overworld Landmark by Coordinate (X, Y, Landmark)

 144,155 Cornelia
 144,154 Cornelia